The tax year is 1 July through 30 June. However, tax authorities are empowered to approve a special year-end.

 All companies are required to file an income tax return each year by 31 December for the preceding financial year (1 July through 30 June) by accounting for business income on an accrual basis.
 If the special year granted by the tax authorities ends between 1 July and 31 December, then the tax return is required to be filed by 30 September following the year-end.

 An across-the-board self-assessment scheme is in place whereby assessment is taken to be finalised upon filing of the return.
-The Commissioner, however, has powers to amend the assessment if it is believed that the Ordinance has been incorrectly applied or there is definite information that the assessment made is incorrect.
+The Commissioner, however, has powers to amend the assessment if it is believed that, the assessment made is prejudicial to the interest of revenue or on the basis of audit or definite information that any income chargeable to tax has escaped assessment/has been under assessed/assessed at a lower rate or there is any misclassification between various heads of income .
 These powers are to be exercised within a prescribed time frame.
 In the case of transactions between associates, the Commissioner can substitute the transaction value with the fair market consideration.
 The Commissioner is also empowered to determine tax liability according to the substance of the transaction, disregarding formal arrangements between the parties.

-Tax authorities can require a person whose name is not appearing in the Active Taxpayers List (ATL) to file an income tax return for any of the last ten years.
+Tax authorities can require a person whose name is not appearing in the ATL to file income tax return for any of the last ten years.